finsberg/IN1910_H21/book/docs/info/coursework.md

 - Project 0:

-  - Handed out: August 24th
+  - Handed out: August 30th
-  - To be handed in before September 6th at 23.59
+  - To be handed in before September 10th at 23.59
   - Should be done individually but you are free to collaborate with others
   - Maximum number of points: 10

 - Project 1:

-  - Handed out: September 14th
+  - Handed out: September 13th
-  - To be handed in before: September 27th at 23.59
+  - To be handed in before: September 24th at 23.59
   - Can be done in groups of two
   - Maximum number of points: 30
-  - Fill out the following [nettskjema](https://nettskjema.no/a/156213) if you want to do the project alone or together with a specific fellow student.
+  - Fill out the following [nettskjema](https://nettskjema.no/a/) if you want to do the project alone or together with a specific fellow student.
-  - If you cannot get in contact with your assigned partner, please fill out the [following nettskjema](https://nettskjema.no/a/156394)
+  - If you cannot get in contact with your assigned partner, please fill out the [following nettskjema](https://nettskjema.no/a/)

 - Project 2:

-  - Handed out: September 28th
+  - Handed out: October 18th
-  - To be handed in before: October 18th at 23.59
+  - To be handed in before: October 29th at 23.59
   - Can be done in groups of two
   - Maximum number of points: 30
-  - Fill out the following [nettskjema](https://nettskjema.no/a/156214) if you want to do the project alone or together with a specific fellow student.
+  - Fill out the following [nettskjema](https://nettskjema.no/a/) if you want to do the project alone or together with a specific fellow student.
-  - If you cannot get in contact with your assigned partner, please fill out the [following nettskjema](https://nettskjema.no/a/163948)
+  - If you cannot get in contact with your assigned partner, please fill out the [following nettskjema](https://nettskjema.no/a/)

 - Project 3
-  - Handed out: October 26th
+  - Handed out: November 1st
-  - To be handed in before: November 8th at 23.59
+  - To be handed in before: November 12th at 23.59
   - Can be done in groups of two
   - Maximum number of points: 30
-  - Fill out the following [nettskjema](https://nettskjema.no/a/156215) if you want to do the project alone or together with a specific fellow student.
+  - Fill out the following [nettskjema](https://nettskjema.no/a/) if you want to do the project alone or together with a specific fellow student.
-  - If you cannot get in contact with your assigned partner, please fill out the [following nettskjema](https://nettskjema.no/a/167943)
+  - If you cannot get in contact with your assigned partner, please fill out the [following nettskjema](https://nettskjema.no/a/)

 ## Weekly exercises